embano1/blog/content/posts/listwatch-part-1/index.en.md

 So, what is `etcd` anyways?
 To quote from the docs, `etcd` is a "*distributed, reliable key-value store* for the most critical data of a distributed system".
-The Kubernetes creators early on decided to use `etcd` as the underlying datastore, and in hindsight this decision has proven right:
+The Kubernetes creators early on decided to use `etcd` as the underlying datastore, and in hindsight this decision has proven right[^beginning]:

-- Both projects originated at the ~same time, forming a great symbiosis for infrastructure and application orchestration
+- Both projects originated at the ~same time, forming a great symbiosis over time for resilient and scalable infrastructure and application orchestration
 - Like Kubernetes, `etcd` is written in Go and offers a first-class SDK ([clientv3](https://pkg.go.dev/go.etcd.io/etcd/clientv3))
 - `etcd` exposes a key-value store API, which is a good fit for